 15. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select five reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the five reimbursements selected: Performance: Requested a listing of travel and related expense reimbursements for the year.
-Management indicated there was none and confirmed this in a separate letter.
+For each of the five reimbursements selected:

+Performance: Requested a listing of travel and related expense reimbursements for the year.
+Management indicated there were none and confirmed this in a separate letter.
 We reviewed the general ledger for the year and determined that this representation was accurate.
-Exceptions: There were no exceptions noted.